 The extra ribs should be refrigerated first before freezing to cool them down.
 By doing so, the freezing process will be more efficient and faster as a whole.

-Reheating Ribs is very much dependent on temperature.
+Reheating Ribs are very much dependent on temperature.
 It is basically a matter of getting the temperature right when reheating ribs.

 As you may have observed when improperly reheating ribs, they are often dry and chewy.
 This lack of moisture, of course, is the cause.
 The procedure will ensure that your pork or beef ribs are safe to eat.